Townships Trail Complete Map

 9 Rue Speid, Sherbrooke QC J1M 819-564-0409 Website

 Enter the warm and elegant ambience of a distinguished home from the past.
 Each room has a unique charm, thanks to the many furnishings and antiques belonging to the Lennoxville-Ascot Historical and Museum Society.
+Guides in period costume will welcome you.

 We hope to see you soon!